remotion-dev/remotion/packages/docs/docs/cancel-render.md

 ---
-image: /generated/articles/docs-cancel-render.png
 id: cancel-render
 title: cancelRender()
 sidebar_label: cancelRender()
 crumb: "How to"
 ---

-When you invoke the `cancelRender()` function, you're telling remotion to stop rendering all the frames.
+By invoking `cancelRender()`, Remotion will stop rendering all the frames, and

 `cancelRender()` throws a simple error &mdash; `"Rendering Cancelled"` &mdash; for now, and it prevents any video from being rendered.